-Submitted by guest blogger, Michael Martineau
+Submitted by guest blogger Michael Martineau

-Playing golf in the fall in Lake Placid holds a special place in my golfing career.
+Playing golf in Lake Placid holds a special place in my golfing career.
 The Lake Placid Club was the first place I ever played outside of my home course in New Jersey when I was growing up.
 I was 13 years old and my family came up for a figure skating competition that my aunt from California had students competing in.
 My mother is a former figure skater so competitions are big in our family.
 While competitions were going on my father and I decided we would go play golf.
 It left a lasting impression on me because fast forward 15 years and I am now a member at the Lake Placid Club after moving up here in 2017.
 Funny how things come full circle.

-Being fortunate to live and play in Lake Placid, here is where I suggest golfing when you visit or are looking to book a fall golf getaway.
+Being fortunate to live and play in Lake Placid, here is where I suggest golfing when you visit or are looking to book a golf getaway.

 The Lake Placid Club